 You have no items in your shopping cart.

-Taken internally aloe has been shown to be beneficial in combating a plethora of ailments from irritable bowel syndrome to cancer, and hemorrhoids to HIV.
+Taken internally aloe is beneficial in combating a plethora of ailments from irritable bowel syndrome to cancer, and hemorrhoids to HIV.
 It is believed this is largely due to its ability to help regulate the immune system.
-In those with weak immune systems it can stimulate immune response while for those suffering from an over active immune system such as allergy sufferers it can help calm the immune system.
-Beneficial as a mouth rinse, aloe helps relieve canker sores, gum disease and accelerate healing of other dental ailments.
-It also has a wonderful reputation as a cleanser for many of the organs, especially the colon.
+In those with weak immune systems, it can stimulate immune response while for those suffering from an overactive immune system such as allergy sufferers, it can help calm the immune system.
+Beneficial as a mouth rinse, aloe helps relieve canker sores and gum disease and accelerates the healing of other dental ailments.
+It also has a wonderful reputation as a cleanser for many organs, especially the colon.

 Warning!
-Aloe may have a laxative effect and cause abdominal cramps in some people if over consumed.
+Aloe may have a laxative effect and cause abdominal cramps in some people if over-consumed.

 Tip!!!
 When harvesting your own Aloe Vera, prop the leaves up vertically and allow the yellow sap to drain out for 10 minutes.
-It’s the yellow sap, other wise known as aloe latex which is responsible for causing cramps and the plants laxative effects.
+It’s the yellow sap, otherwise known as aloe latex, which is responsible for causing cramps and the plant's laxative effects.